Professor Ian Rivers, Associate Principal & Executive Dean of the Faculty of Humanities and Social Sciences at the

 I am currently Associate Principal and Executive Dean of the Faculty and Humanities and Social Sciences and Professor of Education for Social Change within the School of Education.
 I am a developmental psychologist specialising in the study of bullying behaviour and its psychological impact.
 Outside the university, I am a member of UKRI: Economic and Social Research Council's (ESRC) Strategic Advisory Network (2019-2024), and have served on the ESRC's Grant Assessment Panel A for four years (2015-2019).
 I was previously a Core Panel College Member for the UKRI Future Leaders Fellowships scheme (2019-2022) and now serve on the Future Leaders Fellowships Renewal Panel (2022-2024).
 I was also a panel member for the ESRC's mid-term review of the Doctoral Training Partnerships in 2019.
 Additionally, I have served as Chair of the Scottish Council of Deans of Education (2018-2020) and have also been Strathclyde's lead for the Scottish Graduate School of Social Sciences (SGSSS) working with colleague across Faculty of Humanities and Social Sciences and the Strathclyde Business School.
-I am currently a member of the Scottish Government's COVID-19 Advisory Sub-Groups on Education and Children's Issues, and Universities and Colleges.
-I am also a member of the First Minister's Task Force on Gender Equality in Education and Learning, the RSE's Education Committee, and UNESCO and UNGEI's Expert Working Group on the Measurement of School-Related Gender-Based Violence (SRGBV).
+Until 2022, I was a member of the Scottish Government's COVID-19 Advisory Sub-Groups on Education and Children's Issues, and Universities and Colleges.
+I was also a member of the First Minister's Task Force on Gender Equality in Education and Learning.
+I currently serve on the RSE's Education Committee, and UNESCO and UNGEI's Expert Working Group on the Measurement of School-Related Gender-Based Violence (SRGBV), and I am a trustee a member of council of the Academy of Social Sciences.